 The main logo colors are red, black, and yellow.

-• Red is a symbol for the words “Attention!
-Stop!” which evokes associations with the pressure with which the company conquered the market, increasing the number of stores by 2-2.5 times every couple of years.
+- Red is a symbol for the words “Attention!
+Stop!”, which evoke associations with the pressure the company exerted to conquer the market, increasing the number of stores by 2-2.5 times every couple of years.

-• Yellow – the joy and satisfaction which the stores must evoke in the customer’s thanks to the quick service and availability of all the necessary spare parts.
+- Yellow – the joy and satisfaction that the stores must evoke in the customer, thanks to the quick service and availability of all the necessary spare parts.

 The font of the logo has not changed in the last three versions.
 It is italicized Humanist 521.